Test of Mathematics for University Admission

-The Test of Mathematics for University Admission (TMUA) is a test used by universities in the United Kingdom to assess the mathematical thinking and reasoning skills of students applying for undergraduate mathematics courses or courses featuring mathematics like Computer science or Economics.
+The Test of Mathematics for University Admission (TMUA) is a test used by universities in the United Kingdom to assess the mathematical thinking and reasoning skills of students applying for undergraduate mathematics courses or courses featuring mathematics like Computer Science or Economics.
 It is usually sat by students in the UK; however, students applying from other countries will need to do so as well if their university requires it.
 A number of universities across the world accept the test as an optional part of their application process for mathematics-based courses.
 The TMUA exams from 2017 were paper-based; however, since 2024 it has transitioned to being administered through a computer, where applicants may use a Whiteboard notebook to write their working out.

 History

 The test was developed by Cambridge Assessment Admissions Testing and launched in 2016.
+Cambridge Assessment described the TMUA as having been developed in response to interest from universities seeking an additional admissions factor for mathematics applicants, while being more accessible to students than STEP.
+During its development, Cambridge Assessment conducted a trial with first-year undergraduate mathematics students at Durham University in October 2015; the trial linked students' TMUA scores with background information and first-year undergraduate examination results in order to investigate the test's concurrent and predictive validity.

-It was designed to assess the key skills that students need to succeed on demanding university-level mathematics courses, and assist university mathematics tutors in making admissions decisions.
+The test was designed to assess the key skills that students need to succeed on demanding university-level mathematics courses, and to assist university mathematics tutors in making admissions decisions.